erikdubois/Mint-Y-Colora-Theme-Collection/README.md

 Or

-you can use one of the two scripts to install them via terminal
+you can use one of the scripts to install them via terminal

 Cinnamon 3.0